Crimes for Mortgage Fraud in Florida

 • any required disclosures.

-Florida law defines the term “knowingly” in the context of a mortgage fraud case to mean that the defendant is aware of the act and is not acting through ignorance, mistake or accident.
+Florida law defines the term “knowingly” in the context of a mortgage fraud case as meaning that the defendant is aware of the act and is not acting through ignorance, mistake, or accident.

-In a mortgage fraud case in Florida, the term “material” is defined to mean a fact a reasonable person would use to decide whether to do or not to do something.
+In a mortgage fraud case in Florida, the term “material” means a fact a reasonable person would use to decide whether to do or not to do something.
 A fact is material if it has the capacity or natural tendency to influence a person’s decision.
 Any misrepresentation or concealment must be reasonably calculated to deceive persons of ordinary prudence and comprehension.
 Definition. § 817.545(1) Fla.
 Stat.

 Florida law defines the term “mortgage lending process” to mean “the process through which a person seeks or obtains a residential mortgage loan, including, but not limited to, the solicitation, application or origination, negotiation of terms, third-party provider services, underwriting, signing and closing, and funding of the loan.”